cran/photobiologySensors/README.md

 other entrance optics used with spectrometers.
 It complements other packages in the suite of R packages for photobiology ‘r4photobiology’.
 This package contains only data.

-## Code breaking renaming of data objects

-In the update to version 0.5.0 several members of the collection of filter spectra were renamed to ensure consistency and clarity.
-As of version 0.5.0 all member names start with the name of the manufacturer or supplier.
-In addition, several of the vectors of names of member spectra were renamed to include the word “sensors” to avoid possible name clashes with other packages and also to improve naming consistency.

 ## Examples